 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

-Responsible coordinator of the module PH2250 is Patrick Vaudrevange.
+Responsible coordinator of the module PH2250 is Martin Beneke.

 Content, Learning Outcome and Preconditions

-This lecture introduces supersymmetric theories in four and more dimensions.
-The basis of this course lies in the understanding of the supersymmetry algebra and its representations with N=1 or more supersymmetry generators.
+This lecture introduces supersymmetric theories in four dimensions.
+The basis of this course lies in the understanding of the supersymmetry algebra and its representations, the construction of supersymmetric field theories and their quantum field theoretic properties.
 The following topics are covered:

-- superfields and superspace as an extension of fields and space
+- Construction of N=1 supersymmetric theories, chiral superfields, superfields und superspace as an extension of fields and space-time, supersymmetry breaking

 After successful completion of the module the students are able to: